 Over the course of time, profit-margin was siphoned out of the economies of ex-colonised nation states.
-Countries which have particularly borne the brunt of a heavy burden of exploitation have been Bolivia and many nation states in Africa, after several centuries of prolonged wealth expropriation have prolonged their state of underdevelopment.
+Countries which have particularly borne the brunt of a heavy burden of exploitation have been Bolivia and many nation states in Africa.
+Three centuries of wealth expropriation including the slave trade and prolonged unequal trade with the imperial powers established Africa’s state of underdevelopment.
 Direct colonial control of African territory was the final straw that brought about the disruption of the internal autonomous development of African societies.
 African societies were now transformed into monoproduct/monocultural economies, with each society tasked to produce commodities either mineral or agricultural for European markets.
 Colonies were meant to be self-sustaining and yet produce a surplus that could be repatriated to the metropolitan country.
 The attempt to exploit colonies for wealth inadvertently brought into being an African working class formed out of tribal people that had been dispossessed of their means of production, or had been forced by the monetisation of African societies to seek employment in the colonial economic sector to pay various taxes that were levied on them by the colonial powers (source: Oke – see credit for this also on LegacyofColonialism homepage).
 To emphasise the long-running exploitation of land-locked Bolivia, during the Second World War, Bolivia contributed to the allied cause by selling tin at a tenth of the world market price.

 As the imperial powers replaced direct colonial control with indirect neocolonial relations, this export-orientated primary production structure in the less-developed world was commandeered by an internal class structure dominated by a small landed and mercantile elite, whose economic interests intertwined with those of the advanced capitalist class in the western world (they would bank their money in western financial institutions, after-all, so eliminating the multiplier effect of economic growth in their own territories and the economic regeneration of the periphery).
 In the Middle East, oil companies – backed by imperial nations – made deals with local feudal rulers or sheiks in exchange for concessions for exploration.